fkresler/FabisBlog/content/blog/lint-setup/index.md

 ###Sounds cool!
 Show me how to set it up in Visual Studio Code!###

-1. Set up the ESLint plugin in your Visual Studio Code IDE (you will find it probably by just searching for ESLint)
+1. Install the ESLint plugin in your Visual Studio Code IDE (you will find it probably by just searching for ESLint)
-2. Next we need to install all required dependencies as dev-dependencies in our project
+1. Next we need to install all required dependencies as dev-dependencies in our project
     - When you are running an npm version 5+ you can use this command:
     ```bash
     npx install-peerdeps --dev eslint-config-airbnb